gracefulife/clova-developer-guide/en/CIC/References/APIs/PlaybackController.md

 * [`SpeechRecognizer.Recognize`](/CIC/References/APIs/SpeechRecognizer.md#Recognize)

 ## VolumneUp directive {#VolumeUp}
-Instructs your client to turn up its speaker volume.
+Instructs your client to turn up the speaker volume.
 The volume adjustment level is determined by your UX standard.

 ### Payload field
 None